aws-solutions-library-samples/scalable-analytics-using-apache-druid-on-aws/README.md

 ---

-## How to build and deploy the solution
+## How to build and deploy the Guidance

 Before you deploy the solution, review the architecture and prerequisites sections in this guide.
 Follow the step-by-step instructions in this section to configure and deploy the solution into your account.